 Students: Cyprien de Hautecloque and Laura Thulièvre (France)

-Comments: The jury unanimously selected this program of educational games committed to developing the cognitive abilities of pre-school children, and harnessing the antimicrobial properties of copper.
+Comments: The jury unanimously selected this program of educational games committed to developing the cognitive abilities of pre-school children.
 In particular, the projects concepts on developing the sense of touch are intriguing, using copper tiles with different textures that children perceive by walking barefoot on them.

 Student: Eve Garandeau (France)